timrid/construct-typing/README.md

 pip install construct-typing
 ```

-## Usage
-I'm mostly working with VSCode and Pylance (which works really great) ???
-But i have also tested the stubs with mypy. ????

 ## Tests
 The stubs are tested against the pytests of the *construct* package in a slightly modified form.
 Since the tests are relatively detailed I think most cases are covered.
 The new typed constructs have new written tests.

 The tests do not generate errors with:
 - [x] mypy
-- [ ] pyright (TODO: Some errors in pyright have to be fixed first)
+- [ ] pyright / pylance (TODO: Some errors in pyright have to be fixed first)

 ## Explanation
 ### Stubs